Mohdnihal03/Bookstore-Sales-Customer-Insights-SQL-Analytics-Project/README.md

 3. Add sample data as needed for testing.

 ## Example :
-- Find the top 3 most expensive book of 'Fantasy' genre select * from ( select title , genre,
+- Find the top 3 most expensive book of 'Fantasy' genre \n select * from ( select title , genre,